mongodb/docs/source/includes/list-table-cluster-options.rst

          volume for data at rest inside the volume and all data moving between the volume and the instance.

+         As of July 11th, 2017, new |service| clusters are encrypted by default.

        For more information on the default resources and available configuration options for each cloud service provider, see: